Q: Are some courses better to take than others? What courses should I take?

 If you cannot obtain a transcript from your home country, you must attend university for at least two years in Canada before being eligible to apply to the Medical Program.
 In the absence of verifiable documents (transcripts received directly from your university) McMaster is unable to assess your credentials.

 Please note that you must use the services of World Education Services to have your foreign transcript evaluated.

 Q: Do you have a policy to admit Aboriginal Students?

 Yes.
 Applicants who wish to be considered under the Aboriginal (First Nation, Inuit or Métis) application process will be asked to self-identify, providing the details of their aboriginal ancestry and affiliations.
 Applicants will also be required to provide a letter or recommendation from their First Nation, Band Council, Treaty, community or organizational affiliation.
 For more information see Aboriginal Applicants.

 Aboriginal applicants will also be required to complete the Undergraduate MD Program application package as provided by the Ontario Medical School Application Service (OMSAS).
-Applicant must meet the same minimum academic criteria for admission as set out for the general pool of candidates and have an overall GPA of at least 3.00 as calculated on the OMSAS 4.00 scale and a score of 6 or higher on the MCAT Verbal Reasoning, and must complete CASPer.
+Applicant must meet the same minimum academic criteria for admission as set out for the general pool of candidates and have an overall GPA of at least 3.00 as calculated on the OMSAS 4.00 scale and a score of 6 or higher on the MCAT Verbal Reasoning OR a score of 123 or higher on the MCAT Critical Analysis and Reasoning, and must complete CASPer.